Erika Zazzu

 Training, qualifications & experience

-I began studying and practicing on placement over a decade ago now as a counsellor and have been in private practice for the past few years.
+I began studying as a therapist over a decade ago now and have been in private practice for the past three years.
 I have grown and changed a lot, as I believe that we can only take clients as far as we are willing to go.

 I am qualified with BSc Hons in Counselling & Psychotherapy: Professional Practice